LearnOnDemandSystems/docs/tms/home-landing-pages/admin-tms-videos.md

       </a>
       <a class="subtopic_link" href="https://youtu.be/tw0M4c7BchM" target="_blank">
         <div class="subtopic_title">How do I assign Challenge Labs?</div>
-          <div class="subtopic_description">Using Learn on Demand Systems Challenge Labs requires its own unique set up and assignment.
+          <div class="subtopic_description">Using Challenge Labs requires its own unique set up and assignment.
 This video reviews how to find Challenge Labs, three ways to create Subscription assignments for users, and other items of interest for the set up and reporting on these labs.</div>
           </div>
     </div>
     <div class="subtopic_header" tabindex="0" title="TMS Webinar Videos" role="button" aria-selected="false">TMS Webinar Videos</div>